Radon Levels in Connecticut

-Radon is an odorless, colorless gas that can accumulate in the basement of your home and according to the EPA, is known to potentially pose health hazards, especially for cigarette smokers, by increasing the chance for the occupants to develop lung cancer.
+Radon, an odorless, colorless gas that accumulates in the basement of your home.
+According to the EPA, it potentially poses health hazards, especially for cigarette smokers, by increasing the chance for the occupants to develop lung cancer.
 Radon build-up can develop in any home and occurs naturally beneath your basement’s concrete slab from a decaying metallic radioactive element in the earth known as radium.
 This gas rises from the ground, through holes and cracks within the basement foundation and mixes into the air, while your home traps the deadly gas inside itself.
 It can even be brought into your home through your well water.
 Radon cannot be gauged by town, region or neighborhood, only by each individual home.

 The the EPA declares that the average estimated radon level for homes right now is about 1.3 pCi/L. They also say that a radon level higher than the levels of the air of the great outdoors, which is about 1.3 pCi/L to 0.4 pCi/L, is deemed unhealthy, but current technological means still cannot reasonably keep radon levels at that level for every home.
 They recommend that levels should be targeted between 2 to 4 pCi/L, and also say that anything between 2 pCi/L and 4 pCi/L are not declared “toxic”, but you should consider reducing to 2 pCi/L, and any levels above 4 pCi/L are considered above the safe level and should be reduced immediately.